Earth Day picked as date for science march on Washington

 - The idea for the march was conceived on social media

-- Organizers want it to be a non-partisan protest
+- Organizers want it to be a nonpartisan protest

 (CNN)Just like protesters who have taken to the streets and airports -- for the Women's March and against the travel ban -- scientists are planning their own march.